dakusui/jcunit/src/site/markdown/features/FSM.md

     whatever manner it is achieved, the number of factors and their levels would be big.
 This results in unmanageable huge test suite.
     To limit number of test cases, combinatorial testing technique will be used.
+  * (t.b.d.)
+    * Modeling or documenting your software is essential to development.
+You cannot avoid it.
+    * Without a sound mental model, what can define "how should it behave?", for your product, you shouldn't be able to test it.

 ## Modeling a system as FSM
 * BDD (Behavior driven development)